raufsingh/Weather_prediction/README.md

 <img src="https://i.imgur.com/1EMQmAw.png" width="480">

-In this tutorial, we'll train a _logistic regression_ model using the Rain in Australia dataset to predict whether or not it will rain at a location tomorrow, using today's data.
+In this, we'll train a _logistic regression_ model using the Rain in Australia dataset to predict whether or not it will rain at a location tomorrow, using today's data.
 This is a _binary classification_ problem.

 Let's install the `scikit-learn` library which we'll use to train our model.